 Ten years later

 Today Karim is a 35-year-old pastor and church planter, accomplishing his original mission of reaching his illiterate tribal fellows with the truth—except now it is the truth of Christ.
 Over the past ten years he has planted 11 organized churches and established 27 other preaching points where the Dagomba people hear the gospel proclaimed.
 He has led hundreds of Muslims to Christ.
-His holistic approach to ministry includes church planning, discipleship, literacy programs, the Jesus Film, camps for kids, and a sports outreach.
+His holistic approach to ministry includes church planting, discipleship, literacy programs, the Jesus Film, camps for kids, and a sports outreach.

 Psalm 54:1–4 sums up his testimony and his passion: